 Do you have any big plans for the summer?
 Yeah,

-With all these changes and new possibilities for content creators, it’s crucial for you to stay up to date on the latest news so your marketing game can stay on point and ahead of your competition.
+So now with all these changes and new possibilities for content creators, it’s crucial for you to stay up to date on the latest news so your marketing game can stay on point and ahead of your competition.
 Fortunately, you were smart enough to come to the right resource to fill you in on anything you might have missed.

 1. Donation Sticker for Instagram Stories